 Non-traditionally aged senior undergrad anthropology major at Wellesley College.
 Previously working in large scale internet systems.
 Writer, poet, and performance artist.
 More on twitter @nasrat

-PhD student in cultural anthropology and critical race studies, a sucker for dogs, and a meditating-runner; "Keep expanding your horizon, decolonize your mind, and cross borders" (by Yuri Kochiyama).
+PhD candidate in cultural anthropology (focusing on CRT and US higher ed), a sucker for dogs, and a meditating-runner; "Keep expanding your horizon, decolonize your mind, and cross borders" (by Yuri Kochiyama).
 More on Twitter @tsd1888.

 Taylor R. Genovese is a PhD student in the Human and Social Dimensions of Science and Technology program at Arizona State University.
 He has a BA and an MA in Anthropology and is interested in radical (techno)politics, the anthropology of outer space, utopian futures, and multimodal ethnography.
 More at: taylorgenovese.com and on Twitter @trgenovese.